hpc/charliecloud/doc-src/virtualbox.rst

 Install OpenMPI
 ~~~~~~~~~~~~~~~

-This is not strictly necessary, but it will enable you to run MPI-based images
+This will enable you to run MPI-based images using the host MPI, as you would
-using the host MPI, as you would on a cluster.
+on a cluster.
 Match the MPI version in
 :code:`examples/mpi/mpihello/Dockerfile`.

 (CentOS has an OpenMPI RPM, but it's the wrong version and lacks an